UrbanIntelligenceLab/Exposure-Density-and-Neighborhood-Disparities-in-COVID-19-Infection-Risk/README.md

 Nursing home data | updated 2020-05-24 | (X,Y)/NaN | [Centers for Disease Control’s National Healthcare Safety Network](https://www.cdc.gov/nhsn/index.html) | Nursing home information, including the number of beds and occupancy | https://data.cms.gov/stories/s/bkwz-xpvg

 ### <sup>*</sup>Data Availability Statement
-The annonymized geolocated mobile application activity data that support the findings of this study are available from VenPath, Inc. but restrictions apply to the availability of these data, which were used under license for the current study, and so are not publicly available.
-Data are however available from the authors upon reasonable request and with permission of VenPath, Inc.
+The annonymized geolocated mobile application activity data that support the findings of this study are available from VenPath, Inc. but restrictions apply to the availability of these data, which were used under license for the current study, and are therefore not publicly available.
+However, data are available from the authors upon reasonable request and with permission of VenPath, Inc.

 # System Specifications
-Mobility data were provided via dedicated AWS S3 service and were managed in accordance with NYU Institutional Review Board approval IRB-FY2018-1645 and stored and accessed in a secured environment at [New York University](https://www.nyu.edu/)’s [High Performance Computing](https://sites.google.com/a/nyu.edu/nyu-hpc/home) (HPC) and [Center for Urban Science and Progress](cusp.nyu.edu) (NYU CUSP) [Research Computing Facility](https://datahub.cusp.nyu.edu/) (RCF), both of which are secure environments with controlled access and restricted connectivity.
-Raw data was deployed to NYU HPC Dumbo server, equipped with Hadoop (2.6.0) Cloudera CDH (5.15) cluster with Yarn with 44 compute nodes and the total of 704 CPU cores (2x8-core per node), 5.6 TB RAM (128 GB per node) and 1.4 PB storage.
+Mobility data were provided via a dedicated AWS S3 service and were managed in accordance with NYU Institutional Review Board approval IRB-FY2018-1645 and stored and accessed in a secured environment at [New York University](https://www.nyu.edu/)’s [High Performance Computing](https://sites.google.com/a/nyu.edu/nyu-hpc/home) (HPC) and [Center for Urban Science and Progress](cusp.nyu.edu) (NYU CUSP) [Research Computing Facility](https://datahub.cusp.nyu.edu/) (RCF), both of which are secure environments with controlled access and restricted connectivity.
+Raw data were deployed to the NYU HPC Dumbo server, equipped with a Hadoop (2.6.0) Cloudera CDH (5.15) cluster with Yarn with 44 compute nodes and the total of 704 CPU cores (2x8-core per node), 5.6 TB RAM (128 GB per node) and 1.4 PB storage.
 Initial data processing was conducted using [Apache PySpark](https://spark.apache.org/docs/latest/api/python/index.html) version 2.4.
 The following analysis performed on the processed data was conducted on RCF's High Memory computing server with total memory of 1TB and Intel(R) Xeon(R) CPU E5-4640 0 @ 2.40GHz (4x8 cores) using predominantly [Python](https://www.python.org/) version 3.7 and [Quantum GIS](https://www.qgis.org/en/site/index.html) version 3.4 Madeira.
-Each script file relies on a separate set of libraries, which were listed at the begining of each of the file, including library version used for the particular task.
+Each script file relies on a separate set of libraries, which were listed at the beginning of each file, including the library version used for the particular task.

 # License

 MIT License

-Copyright (c) 2021 Urban Intelligence Lab
+Copyright (c) 2021 Urban Intelligence Lab, Hong, Bonczak, Gupta, and Kontokosta

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal